alantgeo/vicmap2osm/README.md

 ### null values

 Values `UNNAMED` and `NOT NAMED` appear as street name and locality names.
 These values are treated as null/empty values rather than proper names.

+### name
+Source data contains a field for building / property name.
+This appears to be a mixed bag sometimes it might fit better as `addr:housename` othertimes simply `name`.
+Further it's not too clear the distinction between these tags and how house names, property names, building names or the name of the venue at the site should be tagged.

+It's common for the source data to use what we'd consider a description like "Shop", "Public Toilets" or "Reserve".

+For these reasons this building / property name is not included, however it could be a useful point of reference for mappers considering manually adding this data at a later stage.

+### Complex Name
+Source data sometimes includes a complex name, for example _CHADSTONE SHOPPING CENTRE_ or _MELBOURNE UNIVERSITY_.
+These attributes are not used as these names should appear on the actual feature like `shop=mall` or `amenity=university`.

+They might be of interest for mappers as an additional data source, externally to this import.